sycamore-rs/sycamore/docs/posts/new-reactive-primitives.md

 _How the next version of Sycamore will be the most ergonomic yet_

+> _Note:_ This article has been updated to reflex changes introduced in the latest v0.8 beta.

 Sycamore is a library for building isomorphic web applications in Rust and WebAssembly.

 At its core, Sycamore is built on what are called "reactive primitives".
 These reactive primitives